creationix/howtonode.org/articles/bogart-couchdb.markdown

 that are defined on design documents.
 This means that we need to create a design document before we can query a list of the posts in our database.

-Lets create a JavaScript file `syncDesignDoc.js` in the `lib` directory of our project.
+Let’s create a JavaScript file `syncDesignDoc.js` in the `lib` directory of our project.

 <bogart-couchdb/syncDesignDoc.js>